ServiceNow/TapeAgents/README.md

 # Learn more

-Our Paper on TapeAgents is coming soon!
+See our [Now AI paper](https://www.servicenow.com/research/TapeAgents.pdf) on TapeAgents.

-# Contact
+# Contacts

 Feel free to reach out to the team:

-oleh.shliazhko@servicenow.com for technical questions jordanprince.t@servicenow.com for tech transfer questions dzmitry.bahdanau@servicenow.com for all other questions
+- oleh.shliazhko@servicenow.com for technical questions
+- jordanprince.t@servicenow.com for tech transfer questions
+- dzmitry.bahdanau@servicenow.com for all other questions

 # Acknowledgements